 Without CNS involvement:

-Eflornithine (availability limited) is effective against all stages of T. b. gambiense (but not T. b. rhodesiense) trypanosomiasis.
+Eflornithine (from the WHO; availability limited) is effective against all stages of T. b. gambiense (but not T. b. rhodesiense) trypanosomiasis.
 Dosage is 100 mg/kg IV qid for 14 days.
 When available, it is the drug of choice for T. b. gambiense.

 With CNS involvement:

-Melarsoprol, an organic arsenical, is used in most African countries for CNS disease.
-For T. b. gambiense, dosage is 2.2 mg/kg IV once/day for 10 days.
-Where available, eflornithine can be used in the regimen above for T. b. gambiense CNS disease.
+Melarsoprol, an organic arsenical, is often used in African countries because of the limited availability of eflornithine, even though adverse effects can be severe and life threatening.
+For T. b. gambiense, melarsoprol dosage is 2.2 mg/kg IV once/day for 10 days.
 For T. b. rhodesiense, dosage is 2 to 3.6 mg/kg IV once/day for 3 days; after 7 days, 3.6 mg/kg once/day is given for 3 days, followed 7 days later by another 3-day course at this dose.
 Alternative regimens have been proposed for debilitated patients with severe CNS involvement.
+Serial follow-up examinations, including CSF analysis, are recommended for 2 yr.

-Serious adverse effects include reactive encephalopathy and exfoliative dermatitis in addition to the usual GI and renal toxicity of arsenicals.
+Serious adverse effects of melarsoprol include encephalopathic reactions, exfoliative dermatitis, and the GI and renal toxicity of arsenicals.

-Corticosteroids have been used to decrease the risk of reactive encephalopathy.
+Corticosteroids have been used to decrease the risk of encephalopathic reactions.

 Prevention includes avoiding endemic areas and protecting against tsetse flies.
-Visitors to game parks should wear substantial wrist- and ankle-length clothing (tsetse flies bite through thin clothes) and use insect repellents with DEET (diethyltoluamide) appropriately.
+Visitors to game parks should wear substantial wrist- and ankle-length clothing (tsetse flies bite through thin clothes) in neutral colors that blend with the background and should use insect repellents, although efficacy of repellents against tsetse flies may be limited.

 Pentamidine can help prevent T. b. gambiense infection, but it may damage pancreatic β-cells, resulting in insulin release and hypoglycemia followed later by diabetes; thus, it is seldom used for prophylaxis.